cdmoro/literature-clock/README.md

 - [Twitter](https://twitter.com/CarlosBonadeo)
 - [LinkedIn]([https://twitter.com/CarlosBonadeo](https://www.linkedin.com/in/cdbonadeo/))

+Run `npm run translate` for a numbered menu to create languages, translate batches, review drafts in the terminal or browser, and apply approved translations.

 New languages can start as a full copy of `quotes.en-GB.csv` with `Draft=true` and publish reviewed quotes gradually.
 Pending quotes are excluded from clock data;
 uncovered minutes use localized fallback messages.
 See the [gradual translation workflow](scripts/TRANSLATING.md#start-a-language-and-publish-gradually).